KavehSamimi/python_organizer/README.txt

-This Python script organized files in a specific directory by categorizing them into folders based on their file type.
+This Python script organizes files in a specific directory by categorizing them into folders based on their file type.
 It helps maintain a more structured and organozed file system.

 How to use?